HisarCS/Parametrix/OpenSourceDocs/UIDocs/README.md

 This is the explanation for the UI code of the project mainly written in Javascript & React

-## Introduction

-This document outlines the build process for the user interface of the project, using React.

 ## Prerequisites

 Ensure you have Node.js and npm installed.
 A code editor like VS Code is recommended for editing the project files.